Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 If multiple transparent drivers have applicable capabilities for a given combination of entry point, algorithm, key type and key size, the first matching driver in the [specification list](#Driver specification list) is invoked.
 If the capability has [fallback](#fallback) enabled and the first driver returns `PSA_ERROR_NOT_SUPPORTED`, the next matching driver is invoked, and so on.

-If multiple opaque driver have the same location, the list of driver specifications is invalid.
+If multiple opaque drivers have the same location, the list of driver specifications is invalid.

 #### Capability examples